 - Head-On Collision.
-This is one of the most dangerous car accidents because the front end of two vehicles collide with one another.
+This is one of the most dangerous types of crashes because the front end of two vehicles collide with one another.
 If the driver or passenger in the front seat isn’t wearing a seatbelt, they’re in danger of ejection through the windshield.

 - Single-Vehicle Crash.
 Car wrecks don’t always need two or more vehicles.
 A reckless driver can collide with a fixed object.

 - Multiple Vehicle Crash.
 Vehicle pileups are common crashes on the highway when there are clusters of cars together.
 These are dangerous because there can be more than one collision.

 - Side-Impact.
 This is also known as a “T-bone” crash, which is when a car hits the broadside of another vehicle.
 Intersections are usually the place where these occur, and they put passengers in the car especially at risk.

 - Side Swipe.
 When cars are traveling parallel to each other, they may drift together and collide as a result.
 At low speeds, the damage may be cosmetic, but at higher speeds, the collision may make one or both vehicles spin out of control.

 - Rear-End.
 When a distracted driver doesn’t brake in time, they can hit the rear-end of the vehicle in front of them.
 Unfortunately, this is a common issue because of cellphone-related distracted driving.
 Whiplash is a possibility.

 - Vehicle Rollover.
 Taller vehicles with a higher center of gravity are more at risk for rollovers if the driver is speeding and takes a turn too quickly.
 When this happens the driver has no control over their vehicles.
 Serious injuries are possible.

 - Hit-and-Run.
 Drivers should stop, provide medical assistance if needed, and exchange insurance and contact information after an accident.
 Failure to remain at the scene is a crime called a hit-and-run.